TauntonandSomersetNHSTrust/WebServiceSecurity/README.md

 ### OAuth Services/Servers

 -   [ ] Use a already tested and developed solution such as Keycloak
--   [ ] Validate `redirect_uri` to allow whitelisted URLs.
+-   [ ] Validate `redirect_uri` to allow whitelisted URLs
--   [ ] Validate Web-Origins to allow whitelisted URLs.
+-   [ ] Validate Web-Origins to allow whitelisted URLs
--   [ ] Consider Authorisation code instead of exposing tokens.
+-   [ ] Consider Authorisation code instead of exposing tokens
--   [ ] Use `state` with a random hash to prevent CSRF during authentication process.
+-   [ ] Use `state` with a random hash to prevent CSRF during authentication process
--   [ ] Define the default scope, and validate scope parameters for each application.
+-   [ ] Define the default scope, and validate scope parameters for each application

 ## Input